 The microeconomic and macroeconomic effects of three stylized demographic shocks are studied.
 The first shock is a biological longevity boost, consisting of a substantial increase in the length of life accompanied by a constant population growth rate and an unchanged human capital depreciation schedule.
-The second shock includes both economic and biological ageing and is called a comprehensive longevity boost.
-This case combines the biological longevity boost with an increase in economic longevity which we model as an outward shift of the depreciation schedule for human capital.
-Finally, the third shock is a pure baby bust scenario, in which the crude birth falls but the length of biological and economic life both remain unchanged.
+The second shock is called a comprehensive longevity boost.
+This case combines the biological longevity boost with an increase in economic longevity which we operationalize as an outward shift of the depreciation schedule for human capital.
+Finally, the third shock is a pure baby bust scenario, in which the net birth falls but the length of biological and economic life both remain unchanged.

 Our main findings are as follows.
 As a result of a biological longevity boost, agents respond to the longer lifetime by choosing slightly more schooling, retiring somewhat later, and marginally increasing the length of the work career.
 Almost all of the additional years of life are consumed in the form of leisure as the retirement period increases substantially.
 Matters are quite different under a comprehensive longevity boost.
 In this case the stocks of physical and human capital both rise sharply, with the latter increase dominating the former.
-Schooling is increased only slightly, but as retirement takes place much later on in life, the length of the work career rises dramatically.
-Surprisingly, the optimal retirement period is decreased under this shock, i.e. the additional years of biological life are not spent on leisure but on working.
+Schooling is increased only slightly, but as retirement takes place much later on in life the length of the work career rises dramatically.
+Surprisingly, the optimal retirement period is decreased under this shock, i.e.

+the additional years of biological life are not spent on leisure but on working.
 Finally, a baby bust shock results in a slight increase in the physical capital stock accompanied by a decrease in the stock of human capital and a small reduction in macroeconomic output.
+We also show that all these conclusions are robust to real world complications such as capital market imperfections and indivisible labour contracts.

 Our paper is intended as a contribution to the extensive literature on the macroeconomics of ageing.
 One strand of this literature studies ageing shocks using models in which physical capital is the only accumulable production input.
-For recent examples, see Heijdra and Ligthart (2006), Bloom et al. (2007), Prettner and Canning (2012), and the references accompanying these papers.
+For recent examples, see Heijdra and Ligthart (2006), Bloom et al. (2007), Prettner and Canning (2014), and the references accompanying these papers.
 There is a large diversity of models, depending on inter alia the endogeneity or exogeneity of the agent's labour market retirement decision and the inclusion or exclusion of a public pension system.
 But the typical conclusion that emerges from these physical-capital-only models is that ageing results in an increase in the capital intensity of production accompanied by an increase in real wages and a drop in the real rate of return on physical capital.